adam-alAj/Triply/Backend/docs/API Contract.md

 {
   "suggestions": [],
   "count": 0,
-  "message": "No supported destinations match the requested budget and currency."
+  "message": "No supported destinations match the requested budget, currency, and interests."
 }
 ```

-The current approved database schema does not contain a direct Destination/Place-to-Interest relationship.
-Therefore the endpoint validates the supplied interest IDs but does not invent an interest-to-place mapping; budget matching is performed against the internal pricing dataset.
-Interest-aware candidate ranking can be added when that dataset relationship/AI contract is explicitly approved.
+Interest-aware suggestions use the internal `PlaceInterest` ground-truth mapping.
+Destinations with zero overlap are excluded, so a budget-first request cannot silently fall back to budget-only matching.

 ---